This creamy homemade Velveeta mac and cheese are what cheese dreams are made of. Enjoy the comforting mac and cheese from your childhood.

 Velveeta is a popular creamy, soft, and processed American cheese with a mild flavor and distinctive orange color.
 It’s sold in blocks and doesn’t need to be refrigerated.
 Famous for being able to melt smoothly without clumping or separating it quickly became a staple in classic mac and cheese recipes from the ’70s.
 And if you’re a big Velveeta fan, you’ve come to know it as “Liquid Gold”.

-VELVEETA MAC AND CHEESE TIPS AND TRICKS
+VELVEETA MAC AND CHEESE RECIPE TIPS

 Cream base – I used half and half for this recipe but you can also use milk.